 Usually only one ear is affected and the movement that triggers vertigo is quite specific.
 Your physiotherapist will use the assessment of trigger movements to treat your symptoms.
 Techniques include Epley’s or Semont manoeuvres and a home exercise program.
 You may also require medication to limit the nausea.

-Sarah, Tamsen and Ro can help with BPPV.
+Sarah and Tamsen can help with BPPV.